-Star Wars: The Clone Wars has the same problems with battledroids and sometimes Clone Troopers as shown in the films, but the show went to absurdly lengths with the Geonosians from Attack of the Clones.
+Star Wars: The Clone Wars has the same problems with battledroids and sometimes Clone Troopers as shown in the films, but the show went to absurd lengths with the Geonosians from Attack of the Clones.
 Like in the film they get casually sliced in halves by Jedi and Clones even use Flamethrowers to set them on fire with them even screaming and running away, all of it ON SCREEN.
-It is never explained why they get so brutally treatment in comparison to like every other species.
-You see Jedi cutting off heads and arms of clone troopers in Revenge of the Sith, but nowhere they explain why they have to slice Geonosians whole body VERTICALLY.
+It is never explained why they get such brutal treatment in comparison to just about every other species.
+You see Jedi cutting off the heads and arms of clone troopers in Revenge of the Sith, but nowhere they explain why they have to slice Geonosians whole body VERTICALLY.

 At least they got zombiefied in the last two episodes of the Geonosis arc, but it still is no excuse for before.

 While ReBoottries to treat the Bi-Nomes like actual people, the show falls victim to this trope.
-Whenever someone needs to die, Bi-Nome.
-Need victims for a lost game, Bi-Nomes.
-Need someone to play Red Shirt against Megabyte, Bi-Nome.
+Someone needs to die?
+Bi-Nome.
+Need victims for a lost game?
+Bi-Nomes.
+Need someone to play Red Shirt against Megabyte?
+Bi-Nome.